Caffeine and Breastfeeding

 How Much Caffeine Is Safe?

-No more than three to five cups of coffee per day (depending on how strong you make it) or its caffeine equivalent in other beverages (about 750mg).
-The best thing to do is to have a cup or two a day and see if it changes your baby’s behavior at all.
+No more than three to five cups of coffee daily (depending on how strong you make it) or its caffeine equivalent in other beverages (about 750mg).
+The best thing to do is to have a cup or two daily and see if it changes your baby’s behavior.

-Most babies that are a bit sensitive to caffeine will outgrow the sensitivity over time.
-Drinking too much soda and breastfeeding or eating loads of chocolate and breastfeeding, is also not a good idea, especially if the product contains sugar, which might make your baby restless.
+Most babies that are sensitive to caffeine will outgrow the sensitivity over time.
+Drinking too much soda and breastfeeding or eating loads of chocolate is also not a good idea, mainly if the product contains sugar, which might make your baby restless.